austin-taylor/pixyll/_posts/2017-06-10-detect-beaconing-with-flare-elasticsearch-and-intrusion-detection-systems.md

 suricata_defaults = true
 {% endhighlight %}

 Think of min_occur, min_interval, and min_percent as adjustable knobs.
-The more you crank the knobs up, the fewer results will be returned.
+The more you crank the knobs up, the fewer results will output.

 _More information is available by typing_ **flare_beacon -h**